debugevent90901/ECE438/mp2/README.md

 This project is a simulation of TCP protocol using C++ UDP sockets, in order to realize reliable data transfer even when there is delay or packet loss in the network.

-The project is based on MP2 of [ECE/CS 438](https://courses.grainger.illinois.edu/cs438/fa2021/) @ UIUC.
-It is implemented by one person, even if the course allows to complete it in a team of two.
+The project is based on MP2 of [ECE/CS 438](https://courses.grainger.illinois.edu/cs438/fa2021/) @ UIUC, which is implemented in a team of two.

 #### How to run